Arkosen/BreakCA/README.md

 # 11. Make prediction
 Models can be created using build_randomForest.R script under ~/BreakCA/misc.
 We also have pe and se models created using GM12878 ATAC-seq and ChIP-seq reads available on request.

 Rscript --vanilla ~/BreakCA/bin/make_predictions.R classifier_input.tsv model.rda prediction.txt

 # The feature map building scripts can be run using breakCA.bash shell script in linux
 Usage= ./breakCA.bash -a path to R -b .bam -p .bed -o output directory -g fasta file for genome

 # Prediction on feature map can be can be run using predict.bash shell script in linux
-Usage= ./predict.bash -a path to R -o output directory -w peaks -m model
+Usage= ./predict.bash -a path to R -o output directory -w peaks -m model -g 0 when g=0 QD from GATK is not added, when g=1 QD is added provided the output directory contain file named gark.indels.vcf